aalnawfal1992/aalnawfal1992/README.md

 <div>
   <h3 align="left">About me:</h3>
   <p>
-      I'm a Bioinformatician at :hospital: KFMC from Saudi Arabia :Saudi:, Intrested in Genomics\in-silico :dna: data analysis in love :heart: with Open-source.
+      I'm a Bioinformatician at :hospital: KFMC from Saudi Arabia :saudi:, Intrested in Genomics\in-silico :dna: data analysis in love :heart: with Open-source.
       Major in Labolatories technologies :dna: (2017), curentlly IT :computer: senior student at SEU. 💬 Ask me about Clinical Bioinformatics
       <h5 align="center">📫 How to reach me: a.alnawfal.1992@gmail.com</h5>
       </p>